cmadajski/cmadajski/README.md

 # Salutations, Internet Traveler!

-My name is **Christian Madajski** and I'm a **Java** Developer who also dabbles in **Python** stuff.
+My name is **Christian Madajski** and I'm a **Python** developer who is also familiar with web technologies (websites and APIs).

-I recently graduated with a Computer Science degree from the University of North Carolina at Charlotte.
+I have a bachelors degree in Computer Science from the University of North Carolina at Charlotte.

 If you desire more detailed information, you can find it on [my portfolio website](https://cmadajski.herokuapp.com/).